Healthy Lives Research Group

 This funded study is looking at patient experience and adherence to two types of medication currently offered to individuals with haemophilia.
 The patient interviews are providing us with data on the different treatment groups clinical experience as well as their perceptions of the broader impacts of both the treatment they are receiving and their clinical pathway to this point.
 The hope is that the findings from this research can potentially inform future clinical practice and patient treatment choice.

 The Healthy Lives group welcomes enquiries from prospective research students.
-Our research students Shokraneh Oftadeh Moghadam and Becky Petley are respectively working on interventions to help adolescents with sleep problems and to improve the wellbeing of student nurses.
+Our research students Shokraneh Oftadeh Moghadam and Becky Petley are respectively working on interventions to help adolescents with sleep problems and to improve the wellbeing of student nurses, while Ellie Gennings is looking at whether connecting people with natural environments can improve their mental health and wellbeing (find out more and how to take part).

 - Dr Wing Yee Cheung